b1o/bilplus-docs/staff/CarProductionScreen.md

  2. Button to add a new item to the list
  3. The button opens up a new page with a single text field
  4. Each item can be clicked to remove it from the list

+AS IT IS NOW WE NEED TO PRESS "SAVE" TO SAVE THE CHANGEC INTE COMMENT FIELD AND EXTRA JOB, CAN WE INSTEAD SAVE IT AUTOMATICALYY WHEN GOING TO NEXT STEP?